snowfruit/pygame-screen/README.md

 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/snowfruit/pygame-screen/.github%2Fworkflows%2Fpylint.yml)

 # pygame-screen
-Add an responsive canvas-surface to your screen-surface.
+Add a responsive canvas-surface to your screen-surface.

 ## Fit the canvas on screen
 Different ways the canvas-surface can be placed on the screen-surface.